ttsaryanski/SoftUni/JS BackEnd/BackEnd Regular Exam - 27 Oct 2024/Cosmic Explorer/README.md

-# JS Back-End Exam preparation – Cosmic Explorer
+# JS Back-End Regular Exam – Cosmic Explorer

 The information found in constans.js is visible for the purpose of testing the application!!!